sybila/biodivine/BEEP/BEEP-2-BCSL to SBML-multi.md

 ### Scope

 The project can be used as a bachelor's thesis or a student project.
-Work is suitable for two semesters - approximately 2/3 of the first semester is spent by studying the mandatory literature, by the end of the semester the formal relation of languages should be in a state of finalisation.
+Work is suitable for two semesters - approximately 2/3 of the first semester is spent by studying the mandatory literature; by the end of the semester, the formal relation of languages should be in a state of finalisation.
 Until the middle of the second semester the relation is finished and the specified script is implemented and deployed as an extension of eBCSgen functionality.

 ### Challenges